-function onError (Number lastError, Object lastErrorSource) Description The function that gets called when an error occurs for this MediaSynchroniser object.
+function or Error (Number lastError, Object lastErrorSource) Description The function that gets called when an error occurs for this MediaSynchroniser object.
 The terminal shall pass two arguments in the call.
 The first argument shall be the error code as defined in clause 8.2.3.2.4.

 The second argument shall be the media object that was the cause of the error or a string equalling the URL passed to initSlaveMediaSynchroniser() if the cause of the error is the master terminal or interaction with the master terminal.
+If the error was not a coursed by a media object or the master terminal or interaction with the master terminal.